-2. GROOMING OR ADULT SEXUAL MISCONDUCT
+1. GROOMING OR ADULT SEXUAL MISCONDUCT

-As described above, this inappropriate conduct violates the Conduct with Students policy, and it may in some circumstances also rise to the level of suspected child abuse.
+As described below, this inappropriate conduct violates the Conduct with Students policy, and it may also rise to the level of suspected child abuse regardless of gender or job title.
 For example, in an attempt to gain trust and confidence, a perpetrator may engage in "grooming" or adult sexual misconduct, that is, physical or non-physical activity directed to the student, student's parents, or other adults with the purpose of developing a sexual or romantic relationship with the minor.

-Grooming activities vary but generally methodically increase over time and allow a groomer to test their targets as to gauging acceptance and silence at each step.
+As described herein, grooming activities vary but generally methodically increase over time and allow a groomer to test their targets as to gauging acceptance and silence at each step.
 Children who are victims of adult misconduct may feel conflicted about the situation, especially if people they trust, such as school staff or other adults working with students (teacher/volunteer/classroom assistant/employee of school), are implicated.

-These grooming activities may be done privately or publicly and gradually progress to sexualized behaviors.
+Grooming activities may be done privately or publicly and gradually progress to sexualized behaviors.
 Signs that may signify grooming include, but are not limited to: (1) touching that is intimate or sexual in nature; (2) personal or social media interaction with student without others' knowledge or supervision; (3) meeting a student away from school grounds or hours; (4) giving gifts or spending extra time with a student in nonsexual ways; and (5) sexual or personal oral or written comments made to a student.